William A. Griswold: Early life

-Griswold was born in New Marlborough, Massachusetts on September 15, 1775.
+William Adams Griswold was born in New Marlborough, Massachusetts on September 15, 1775.
 His family moved to Bennington, Vermont when he was ten years old and he attended the common schools there.
-He graduated from Dartmouth College in 1794, studied law and started a law practice in Danville.
+He graduated from Dartmouth College in 1794, studied law with Jonathan Robinson of Bennington, and started a law practice in Danville.
 Among the prospective attorneys who studied law in his Danville office was Ephraim Paddock.

 Political career

 In 1803 Griswold was named State's Attorney for Caledonia County, a position in which he served almost continuously until moving to Burlington in 1821.
+From 1804 to 1817, he served as Caledonia County's Register of Probate.
 A Democratic-Republican, Griswold represented Danville in the Vermont House of Representatives from 1807–1811.

 In 1812 Griswold was one of Vermont's presidential electors, casting his ballot for James Madison.
 In 1813 Griswold returned to the Vermont House, serving until 1818.
 He served again in the State House from 1819–1820.
 Griswold was Speaker of the House from 1815-1818 and 1819–1820.

 He was named United States Attorney for Vermont in 1821, a position in which he served until 1829.
 In 1828 he was elected to the Vermont Council of Censors.
 From 1828 until his death he served as President of the Lake Champlain Transportation Company, which operated steamships on Lake Champlain.

 Griswold served on the Vermont Governor's Council from 1833–1834.
 In 1836 Griswold, by now a Whig, was a presidential elector from Vermont and cast his ballot for William Henry Harrison.
 Griswold represented Burlington in the Vermont House from 1841–1842.

 He died in Burlington on January 17, 1846.
 He was buried at Elmwood Cemetery in Burlington.